diaspora/diaspora/README.md

 mongod` from where mongo is installed to start mongo.

-If you installed the Fedora package, MongoDB will need to be started via `service mongodb start`.
+If you installed the Fedora package, MongoDB will need to be started via `service mongod start`.
 If you installed the binary manually, run `sudo mongod` from where Mongo is installed to start Mongo.

 If you installed the OsX package through "brew", MongoDB will need to be